ankidroid/Anki-Android/FAQ.md

 ## Instead of the correct character to display, a square is shown.
 Why is that?

 Because, by default, Android does not have complete support of the full Unicode character set so it does not know how to display these characters.
 The part of Unicode that Android supports depends on the specific device and on where that device is distributed.
-If you would like to add support for some specific language, see the [using custom fonts section](FAQ#How_can_I_use_custom_fonts?.md).
+If you would like to add support for some specific language, see the [custom fonts section of the user manual](https://ankidroid.org/docs/manual.html#customFonts).

 # Formatting tips
 Note: this section assumes you know how to edit card templates using Anki Desktop.
 Please check [this tutorial video](https://www.youtube.com/watch?v=F1j1Zx0mXME) for an introduction.